-Prisoners of war were prevented by treaty from working on military projects, so the barriers became causeways linking the southern islands of Orkney together, which is what they remain today.
+Prisoners of war were prevented by treaty from working on military projects, so the barriers were said to be primarily causeways linking the southern islands of Orkney together, which is what they remain today.

 The causeways are not all that remains to remind us of this period.
 On a bare hillside on the north side of the little island of Lamb Holm, overlooking the most northerly of the Churchill Barriers, is what has become known as the Italian Chapel.
 The Chapel, together with a nearby concrete statue of St George killing the dragon and an Italian flag fluttering atop a pole are all that remain of Camp 60.

-Camp 60 was home to the Italian prisoners from 1942 until early 1945.
+Camp 60 was home to the Italian prisoners from January 1942 until September 1944.
 The camp comprised 13 huts, which the Italians improved with concrete paths (concrete was never in short supply during the construction of the Churchill Barriers) and gardens, complete with flower beds and vegetable plots.

 In the centre of the camp, one of the prisoners, Domenico Chiocchetti, produced the statue of St George you can still see today, fashioned from barbed wire covered with concrete.
-The prisoners also worked to produce a theatre and a recreation hut, complete with a billiard table made, perhaps inevitably, from concrete.
+The prisoners also worked to produce a theatre and a recreation hut, complete with three billiard tables made, perhaps inevitably, from concrete.

 One thing Camp 60 did lack was a chapel.
 In 1943 the camp acquired a new commandant, Major T.P.
 Buckland.
-He favoured the idea, as did Father Giacombazzi the Camp Padre.
+He favoured the idea, as did Father Giacobazzi, also known as Padre Giacomo, the Camp Padre.
 Late in 1943 two Nissen huts were provided.
 They were joined together end to end, with the intention of providing a chapel in one end and a school in the other.

 The work of turning the Nissen huts into a chapel fell to the prisoners themselves, led once more by Domenico Chiocchetti.
 The interior of the east end was lined with plasterboard and Chiocchetti started work on what is now the sanctuary.
 The altar and its fittings were made from concrete and were flanked by two windows made from painted glass.
 The gold curtains either side of the altar were purchased from a company in Exeter using the prisoners' own funds.

 Chioccetti then set to work on the painting of the interior of the sanctuary.
-The end result is a work of art that is magnificent even to jaded 21st Century eyes, and must have been utterly stunning to those imprisoned here in 1943.
-Another prisoner, Palumbo, who had been an iron worker in the USA before the war, spent four months constructing the wrought iron rood screen, which still complements the rest of the interior today.
+The end result is a work of art that is magnificent even to jaded 21st Century eyes, and must have been utterly stunning to those imprisoned here.
+Another prisoner, Giuseppe Palumbi, who had been a blacksmith in Italy before the war, spent four months constructing the wrought iron rood screen, which still complements the rest of the interior today.

 The contrast between the east end of the double hut and the remainder was by now so stark that the decision was taken to improve whole interior of the structure.
 This in turn was lined with plasterboard, before being painted by Chiocchetti and others to resemble brickwork.

 The end of the war meant that the chapel was only in use by the prisoners for a short period of time.
-It was still not fully finished when most of the Italians left the island early in 1945, and Chiocchetti stayed behind to complete the font.
+It was still not fully finished when most of the Italians left the island on 9 September 1944, bound for a new camp in Yorkshire, while Chiocchetti stayed behind to complete the font.
 Before the Italians departed the Lord Lieutenant of Orkney, who also owned Lamb Holm, promised that the Orcadians would look after the chapel they had created.